ricallinson/deuce/README.md

 				home.html
 				away.html

-From this directory structure __YUI3 Offline__ will map the URI [http://localhost:3000/group/tmpls.js](http://localhost:3000/group/tmpls.js) to a YUI Module like the one below.
+With this directory structure __YUI3 Offline__ will map the URI [http://localhost:3000/group/tmpls.js](http://localhost:3000/group/tmpls.js) to a YUI Module like the one below.
+The name of the YUI Module is the parent directory appended with the string "-tmpls".

 	YUI.add("group-tmpls", function (Y) {
 		Y.namespace("tmpls")["group-tmpls"] = {